Ujjal-ENG/Ujjal-ENG/README.md

 As a recent graduate, I am eager to start my career in software development and make a positive impact in the industry.
 I am excited to work with a team of talented professionals who share my passion for innovation and creating cutting-edge software solutions.

-I am confident that my skills, dedication, and enthusiasm make me an excellent candidate for any software development position.
+My skills, dedication, and enthusiasm make me an excellent candidate for any software development position.
 I look forward to the opportunity to contribute my expertise to a dynamic and forward-thinking organization.</h3>

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">